Advertisement

 Additional Notes

-Federal Public Housing uses a waitlist administered by date and time of application receipt.
-Preferences may impact waitlist position.
+Federal Public Housing applicants are placed on a waitlist according to the date and time the application was received.
+Preferences may impact waitlist preference.
 Applications can be downloaded, filled out electronically or by hand, and returned in person or by mail.

 Other Programs